suurjaak/grepros/README.md

     --unique-only

-Start scanning from a specific timestamp:
+Start reading from a specific timestamp:

     -t0          2021-11     # (using partial ISO datetime)
     --start-time 1636900000  # (using UNIX timestamp)
     --start-time +100        # (seconds from bag start time, or from script startup time if live input) --start-time -100        # (seconds from bag end time, or script startup time if live input)

-Stop scanning at a specific timestamp:
+Stop reading at a specific timestamp:

     -t1        2021-11     # (using partial ISO datetime)
     --end-time 1636900000  # (using UNIX timestamp)
     --end-time +100        # (seconds from bag start time, or from script startup time if live input) --end-time -100        # (seconds from bag end time, or from script startup time if live input)

-Start scanning from a specific message index in topic:
+Start reading from a specific message index in topic:

     -n0           -100  # (counts back from topic total message count in bag) --start-index   10  # (1-based index)

-Stop scanning at a specific message index in topic:
+Stop reading at a specific message index in topic:

     -n1         -100  # (counts back from topic total message count in bag) --end-index   10  # (1-based index)

-Scan every Nth message in topic:
+Read every Nth message in topic:

     --every-nth-message 10  # (skips 9 messages in topic with each step)

-Scan messages in topic with timestamps at least N seconds apart:
+Read messages in topic with timestamps at least N seconds apart:

     --every-nth-interval 5  # (samples topic messages no more often than every 5 seconds)